JSNA Demography

 Religion or belief

 Christianity was the dominant religion with 47.8% of Hampshire residents reporting to be Christian.
-1.1% reported Hindu as their religion, 0.9% Muslim and 0.8% Buddhist.
+1.1% reported to be Hindu, 0.9% Muslim and 0.8% Buddhist.

 Across the districts religion varied the most in Rushmoor, reflecting the greater ethnic diversity in this district.
 Christianity remained the dominant religion, but the proportion was lower than Hampshire (42.3%).
 5.7% reported Hindu as their religion, 2.5% Muslim and 4.7% Buddhist.